jackt24/wealth-wizards-ui-tests/README.md

 # Wealth Wizards UI Tests

-This repository contains end-to-end tests for the Wealth Wizards website using Cypress and BrowserStack.
+This repository contains some Cypress smoke tests for the Wealth Wizards homepage.

+You can find the API Repo here <a href="https://github.com/jackt24/wealth-wizards-api-test">

 ## Local Setup